 People Also Ask

-Here, the searcher types a brand name, website name or resource name.
+Here, the google search includes a brand name, website name or resource name.

 This type of search query is usually commercial in that the searcher is looking for something specific that they already know about.

 For example, an “OGNO digital marketing” search will quickly bring up the digital agency’s website and related social media channels, news, and images.
 A “Germany digital agency” search will only show agencies based in Germany.